The Beyond (1981 film): Special effects

-The special effects in The Beyond were achieved via practical methods and have been noted by scholars as Fulci's "signature violent set pieces".
+The Beyonds special effects were achieved via practical methods and have been noted by scholars as Fulci's "signature violent set pieces".
 The majority of the special effects-intensive scenes were filmed on sound stages in Italy.
 Monreale recalled her time spent on set during the effects preparation as the most "intense" due to elaborate setups and hours spent properly achieving Fulci's desired visual outcome.
 Among these for Monreale was her character's violent death sequence, in which she is viciously mauled by her dog.
-To achieve the effect, the head of a fake dog was crafted, as well as a layered prosthetic neck which the dog tears open with its teeth.
+To achieve the effect, a fake dog head was crafted, as well as a layered prosthetic neck which the dog tears open with its teeth.
 This sequence alone took around three days to complete, with the dummy dog being manually puppeteered.
 On set, Fulci jokingly referred to the fake dog head as "Puppola".

 The white contact lenses worn by several of the actors (Cinzia Monreale pictured) completely blocked their vision.

 The white contact lenses worn by several actors in the film were made of glass and hand-painted with multiple shades of white enamel.
 They were described by both MacColl and Warbeck as being very uncomfortable; MacColl recalled that after completing the film's finale sequence, both she and Warbeck had difficulty removing them from their eyes.
 The lenses also obscured the wearer's vision, rendering them completely or nearly-completely blind.
 Monreale expressed that wearing the lenses was extremely difficult for her; all of her scenes except one required her to wear them, and she had to rely on the film's makeup artist, Maurizio Trani, for assistance navigating the sets.
 To minimize discomfort, Trani would regularly remove the lenses from the actors' eyes and disinfect them between takes.